bonett/users-todo-mobile/README.md

 2. Add firebase config in the `.env` file.

-3. cd bici-town and install the dependencies
+3. cd users-todo-mobile and install the dependencies

 ```
 npm i